Preamble

 - This tournament is governed by a Code of Conduct.
 If a player is in breach of the code of conduct then a range of penalties are available to the tournament director, ranging from a gentle warning to expulsion from the tournament.

 - Where possible in game penalties are preferred.
-Examples of this may include refusing orders if submitted after deadlines, hyper-critical interpretation of orders, and other passive interventions that materially hurt the player’s position.
+Examples of this may include refusing orders if submitted after deadlines, hyper-critical interpretation of orders, forced civil disorder (in extreme cases) and other interventions that materially hurt the player’s position.

 - More serious breaches, particularly around safety, will result in more serious penalties.
-All penalties are at the sole discretion of the tournament director.
+All penalties are at the sole discretion of the tournament director or their delegate.

 - From time to time players may need to be replaced in a game.
 The most common causes of this are: